Condensation cloud: Nuclear weapons testing

-Scientists observing the Operation Crossroads nuclear tests in 1946 at Bikini Atoll named that transitory cloud a "Wilson cloud" because the same pressure effect is employed in a Wilson cloud chamber to let condensation mark the tracks of electrically-charged sub-atomic particles.
+Scientists observing the Operation Crossroads nuclear tests in 1946 at Bikini Atoll named that transitory cloud a "Wilson cloud" because the same pressure effect is employed in a Wilson cloud chamber to let condensation mark the tracks of electrically charged sub-atomic particles.
 Analysts of later nuclear bomb tests used the more general term condensation cloud.

-The shape of the shock wave, influenced by different speed in different altitudes, and the temperature and humidity of different atmospheric layers determines the appearance of the Wilson clouds.
+The shape of the shock wave (influenced by different speed in different altitudes), and the temperature and humidity of different atmospheric layers determine the appearance of the Wilson clouds.
 During nuclear tests, condensation rings around or above the fireball are commonly observed.
 Rings around the fireball may become stable and form rings around the rising stem of the mushroom cloud.
 The lifetime of the Wilson cloud during nuclear air bursts can be shortened by the thermal radiation from the fireball, which heats the cloud above to the dew point and evaporates the droplets.